Jorge260399/DeepTL-Framework/README.md

 In the fourth experiment, we used the pre-trained SqueezeNet model, adding the classification layers to build the CNN, using a 227x227 input shape.

+- **6. Xception Pretrained Model**

+In the fifth experiment, we used the pre-trained Xception model, adding the classification layers to build the CNN, using a 299x299 input shape.

 ## Principal Libraries
 - OpenCV
 - Tensorflow